Cannabis in Argentina

 Medical cannabis has been legal in Chubut since September 23, 2016, and in Santa Fe since November 30, 2016.

-On March 29, 2017, the Argentine senate approved the medical use of CBD cannabis oil, and was promulgated on September 21, 2017.
+On March 29, 2017, the Argentine senate approved the medical use of CBD cannabis oil, and was promulgated on September 22, 2017.
 On 12 November 2020, President Alberto Fernández signed a decree legalizing the self-cultivation and regulating the sales and subsidized access of medical cannabis, expanding upon the 2017 bill.
+In August 2023, the regulatory agency responsible for licensing the production and trade of cannabis derivatives was formally launched.